 Are you claiming the U.S. Manufactured Product Preference (IC 5-22-15-21)?
 (This is per individual line and should be noted below)

-Yes ______ No ______
+Yes ______ No __X____

 Vendor must provide information at the individual line level in regards to this preference.
 If yes, the bidder is certifying under penalties of perjury that each of the bidder’s end products, except those listed under the Exceptions section, is a U.S. Manufactured Product as described in IC 5-22-15-21.
 A product is manufactured in the United States, if the cost of its components mined, produced, or manufactured in the United States exceeds 50% of the cost of all its components.
 (In determining if a product is manufactured in the United States, only the product and its components shall be considered.)